 Please contact Dasiny Davis at 225.342.0454 or Dasiny.Davis@la.gov if you have any questions regarding the FNR process.

 (ICF/DD, and NH are currently under a moratorium)

-Facility Need Review application and documentation should be sent to a different address than Facility Need Review payment.
+Facility Need Review application and documentation are mailed to a different address than Facility Need Review payment.
 Failure to do so will delay processing of your application packet.